raphidoc/sear/README.md

 * In manual processing,`Save` send the discrete observation L1b and L2 data to the SQL backend.
 * In automatic processing data is automatically saved during each observation processing.
-* If `Save` is hit for a UUID that is already present (reprocessing for example) the data corresponding to this UUID is updated.
+* If `Save` is hit for a uuid_l2 that is already present (reprocessing for example) the data corresponding to this uuid_l2 is updated.
 * `Delete` to delete an observation from the database (with FOREIGN KEY ON DELETE CASCADE)

 ## Instalation